designstem/fachwerk/README.md

   // Note that it will be only accessible
   // in the template, not inside Markdown
   // Use get() / set() helpers to
-  // pass values to Markdown
+  // pass values to index.md content

   data: {},